ultrabug/py3status/py3status/modules/README.md

                          to see them in this module, feel free to edit the code or contact me.

                          IMPORTANT/PREREQUISITES:
                             1. Many USB modems (including the one tested) do not register as a modem but as a storage device.
 If this applies to your modem, too, consider using the usb_modeswitch tool which is part of many Linux distributions

                             2. This module needs read/write access to your modem communication device file.
 If your modem is /dev/ttyUSB{n}, then it is usually /dev/ttyUSB{n+1}.
 So in the vast majority of cases it is /dev/ttyUSB1, which is the default setting.
+If you keep getting a "no access to /dev/..." message, checking permissions is the way to go

                          DEPENDENCIES: